 Being in a forest is a treat for the senses but did you know it’s also good for your health?

-Since the early 1980s, doctors in Japan have been recommending Shinrin-Yoku which translates as ‘forest bathing’ or ‘forest therapy’- the act of immersing oneself in nature using all of one’s senses - for its restorative effects on physical and mental health and wellbeing.
+Since the early 1980s, doctors in Japan have been recommending Shinrin-Yoku which translates as ‘forest bathing’ - the act of immersing oneself in nature using all of one’s senses - for its restorative effects on physical and mental health and wellbeing.

-Top tips for getting the most out of your Forest Therapy experience:
+Top tips for getting the most out of your forest bathing experience: